Degrees and Programs

 The College of Liberal Arts offers four degree programs: the Bachelor of Arts, Plan I; the Bachelor of Arts, Plan II; the Bachelor of Science in Environmental Science with a major in geographical sciences; and the Bachelor of Science in Psychology.
 The requirements of the Bachelor of Arts, Plan I are described in Bachelor of Arts, Plan I. The Bachelor of Arts, Plan II, a broad liberal arts honors program for outstanding students, is described in Bachelor of Arts, Plan II.

-The Bachelor of Science in Environmental Science, offered by the College of Liberal Arts, the College of Natural Sciences, and the Jackson School of Geological Sciences, is designed for students interested in an interdisciplinary scientific perspective on environmental issues, analysis, and management.
+The Bachelor of Science in Environmental Science, offered by the College of Liberal Arts, the College of Natural Sciences, and the Jackson School of Geosciences, is designed for students interested in an interdisciplinary scientific perspective on environmental issues, analysis, and management.
 Students pursuing the degree through the College of Liberal Arts major in geographical sciences.
 The requirements for the degree are given in Bachelor of Science in Environmental Science.

 The Bachelor of Science in Psychology is designed to offer students a more extensive scientific program than the Bachelor of Arts with a major in psychology.
 The requirements for the BSPsy are given in Bachelor of Science in Psychology.